amsul/pickadate.js/docs/binding-javascript.md

 The plain JavaScript binding uses a simple DOM rendering mechanism to render the UI and keep it in sync with the state of the picker.

-The binding comes with the following methods:
+It comes with the following methods:

 - [`create`](#create)
 - [`render`](#render)